 In 2006 he moved to Harland & Wolff Heavy Industries in their technical consultancy arm performing consultancy work for varied clients from Classification Society to Ship Owner.
 Work was also required in technical support of the H&W ship repair docks.
 In 2008 he was seconded to the IHC Merwede yard for structural design works on an Offshore Construction Vessel and Dredger over a period of 12 months, offering a good insight to the methods of another shipyard.

 In 2010 Andrew moved to OSD-IMT, a ship design consultancy, specialising in design of offshore support vessels.
 Starting as Senior Naval Architect he was promoted to Technical Manager in 2012, taking a much more active role in management of the business in addition to being the lead technical engineer on all projects.

 In January 2016 Andrew returned to Fergusons’ as Head of Design with responsibility for all aspects of design from concept through to handover for detailed design development.
 Specialism in naval architecture and ship design, but responsible for design engineers of all disciplines.

 Director of Vessels Caledonian Maritime Assets Limited

 Jim was appointed Director of Vessels in April 2016.
-Jim has over 30 years’ experience in the maritime industry; working in senior management roles for shipbuilders, ship owners, design consultants and for a ship management company.
+Jim is a Chartered Engineer; a Fellow of the Royal Institution of Naval Architects, the Institute of Marine Engineering, Science & Technology and the Institution of Engineering and Technology.
+Jim has over 35 years’ experience in the maritime industry; working in senior management roles for shipbuilders, ship owners and design consultants.

 CEO European Seaways